In the darkness, my feet found their way to the ground,

 I underestimated how secure my hand was in yours,

-That has long become crucial to my sanity;
+now as I search for the warmth that has long become crucial to my sanity;

 You built my hopes and desperations around you,

-Leave me unraveling in the wake of your unfulfilled promises–
+leaving me unraveling in the wake of your unfulfilled promises–

 Yes, you promised!